-As at 31 December 2014, the Group paid land auction deposit of approximately RMB27,072,000 (equivalent to approximately of HK\$33,821,000) to acquire pieces of industrial land situated at Wusih, the PRC, to develop shallow ground source energy systems.
-Up to the approval date of the consolidated financial statements, land with approximately 38,000 sq. m. has been granted to the Group.
+As at 31 December 2015, the Group paid land deposit of approximately RMB39,660,000 (equivalent to approximately HK\$47,327,000) to acquire pieces of industrial land situated in Yancheng, the PRC.
+Up to approval date of the consolidated financial statements, the Group is on the process to obtain the land certificate.